 Hi, new followers!

-I’m excited that you’re here and humbled by your attention.
+I’m excited that your here and humbled by your attention.
 I’ve been working on a book called Single & Happy since the end of last year, and I’ve been posting excerpts here.
 The book will be published by 2013.

 I appreciate your feedback and thanks again for reading.

 Nothing sucks as much about being single as the pressure to date.
 I wouldn’t even get to the second syllable of single in a conversation before someone asked me why I wasn’t proactively working to change my relationship status on Facebook.

 “I have a great time being single,” I would reply.
 “Dating can be fun, but it can also be hard.”

 “Have you tried?
 Are you dating anyone now?”

 It did not occur to me to actually ask my friends to hook me up on dates until I was in my twenties, in the weird Twilight Zone where I found myself outside of a social context that would be helpful for meeting people (college) and in a work situation where the majority of my colleagues were older and married, so all of their friends were older and married.

 My guiding principles aren’t that lofty.
 Some of these relationship guru people will tell you that all black women want partners who are rich and drive Maybachs.
 I have dated men who took the bus regularly.
 Nothing wrong with a little public transportation.